GoogleCloudPlatform/document-ai-samples/fraud-detection-python/README.md

 gcloud services enable cloudbuild.googleapis.com
 ```

-1. Initialize Repository
+1. Initialize repositorysitory

-    * Activate your Command Shell and clone this GitHub Repo in your Command shell using the command:
+    * Activate your Command Shell and clone this GitHub repository in your Command shell using the command:

         ```sh
         git clone https://github.com/GoogleCloudPlatform/documentai-fraud-detection-demo.git
         ```

-    * Change Directory to the Repo Folder
+    * Change Directory to the repository Folder

        ```sh
        cd documentai-fraud-detection-demo